Catnatsuki/Catnatsuki/README.md

 ## Hi there 👋, I'm Catnatsuki!

-### I'm a tech nerd and aspiring developer.
-I try to make something interesting from time to time. 🤓
+### I'm a tech nerd and aspiring developer, mostly working on random stuff that I find interesting.

-#### Currently trying to work on a few idea I have and maybe there'll be an update about those here soon. 😉
+#### Most stuff I think should be public can be found here. :DD

 <!--
 **Catnatsuki/Catnatsuki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.